 AEW Rampage rating/viewership for last week

-Friday’s live edition of AEW Rampage drew an average of 404,000 viewers on TNT, according to Nielsen via Showbuzz Daily.
+Friday’s taped edition of AEW Rampage drew an average of 458,000 viewers on TNT, according to Nielsen via Showbuzz Daily.

-Friday’s Rampage ranked #20 for the night on the Cable Top 150 with the 0.13 key demo rating.
-This is down from the previous week’s #9 ranking.
+Friday’s Rampage ranked #9 for the night on the Cable Top 150 with the 0.17 key demo rating.
+This is up from the previous week’s #20 ranking.

-Friday’s Rampage ranked #80 in viewership for the night on cable.
-This is down from the previous week’s #74 ranking.
+Friday’s Rampage ranked #73 in viewership for the night on cable.
+This is up from the previous week’s #80 ranking.

-Friday’s Rampage drew the lowest total audience since Fight for The Fallen on July 29 and the lowest key demo rating since the taped show on August 26.
-This was the seventh-lowest total audience of the year so far, and was tied with the March 18 11:45pm episode for the third-lowest key demo rating of the year so far.
-Sports competition from Friday included three MLB Wild Card Series games on ESPN, and College Football on FS1 and ESPN2.
-Friday’s Rampage viewership was down 14.40% from the previous week’s episode, and the key demo rating was down 18.75% from the previous week.
+Friday’s Rampage drew the twenty fifth-highest total audience of the year so far, and the seventh-highest key demo rating of the year so far, tied with three other episodes.
+Sports competition from Friday included three MLB Division Series games on FS1, FOX Deportes and TBS, plus College Football on ESPN, and two NBA Pre-season games on ESPN 2 and NBA-TV.
+Friday’s Rampage viewership was up 13.37% from the previous week’s episode, and the key demo rating was up 30.76% from the previous week.

-This week’s Rampage viewership was down 19.52% from the same week in 2021.
-The key demo rating was down 23.52% from the previous year.
-The 2021 episode was a taped show.
+This week’s Rampage viewership was down 20.76% from the same week in 2021.
+The key demo rating was down 29.16% from the previous year.
+The 2021 episode was a live show.

-The MLB Wild Card Series game between the Padres and the Mets on ESPN topped the night on the Cable Top 150 with a 0.99 key demo rating.
-The Padres vs. Mets game also topped the night on cable in viewership with 3.609 million viewers.
+The MLB NL Division Series game between the Padres and the Dodgers on FS1 topped the night on the Cable Top 150 with a 1.07 key demo rating.
+The Padres vs. Dodgers game also topped the night on cable in viewership with 4.074 million viewers.

 Below is our 2022 AEW Rampage Viewership Tracker: